 Certificate Program in Developmental Disabilities

-The Certificate Program in Developmental Disabilities has been created as a joint effort between the Elizabeth M. Boggs Center on Developmental Disabilities, UMDNJ-Robert Wood Johnson Medical School and the Rutgers School of Social Work, Institute for Families.
-It is intended to enhance the skills and knowledge of professionals working in the field of developmental disabilities and professionals working with people with disabilities in a variety of settings.
-Workshops may also benefit individuals who have an interest in developmental disabilities.
+The Certificate Program in Developmental Disabilities is a joint effort between The Boggs Center on Developmental Disabilities, Rutgers Robert Wood Johnson Medical School, and the Office of Continuing Education at the Rutgers School of Social Work.
+It is intended to enhance the skills and knowledge of professionals working with people with disabilities in a variety of settings.

 - A total of 12 days